-a) Speaker Session slot assigned in the Conference's collateral agenda.
+Country presentation slot assigned in the Forum's collateral agenda.
 It is important to make sure the assigned slot does not compete with other country presentations in order to avoid losing part of the audience.
-If at all possible, it would be desirable to start with short video with a salutation from King Abdullah to the audience of the Conference.
+If at all possible, it would be desirable to start with short video with a salutation from King Abdullah to the audience of the Forum.

-b) One-on-one meetings: with prospective investors.
+One-on-one meetings with prospective investors.
 These are being arranged by an outside consultant who is taking the list of registered attendees and making calls to set up individual appointments.